Jamaica Star

 St Elizabeth

 Trend Setter, the Flosser and Hustler Edition, at Bailey's Car Wash, Santa Cruz.
-Featuring Crystal Sound, Street Team, Bold and Boasty, DJ Fresh, DJ Stunna, Fire Finger and Raskal
+Featuring Crystal Sound, Street Team, Bold and Boasty, DJ Fresh, DJ Stunna, Fire Finger and Raskal.

 SATURDAY, January 28